Interstate 90 in New York: Albany and Rensselaer counties

 The Albany–Schodack section of I-90—the only portion of I-90 in New York that is not part of the Thruway system—begins concurrent with I-87 and heads southeast from Thruway exit 24.
-Now a toll-free highway, I-90 and I-87 continue to exits 1N and 1S, which are for the Adirondack Northway (I-87) and Fuller Road Alternate (unsigned NY 910F), respectively.
-Located off exit 1S and Fuller Road Alternate, a spur of the Northway leading to Western Avenue (US 20), is Crossgates Mall in Guilderland.
-I-90 proceeds eastward, meeting Washington Avenue at an interchange connecting to the University of Albany, SUNY, a state university, eastbound and Fuller Road (County Route 156 [CR 156]) westbound.
+Now a toll-free highway, I-90 and I-87 continue to exits 1N and 1S, which are for I-87 and Fuller Road Alternate, respectively.
+Located off exit 1S and Fuller Road Alternate, an unsigned spur of the Northway leading to Western Avenue (US 20), is Crossgates Mall in Guilderland.
+I-90 proceeds eastward, meeting Washington Avenue at an interchange connecting to the University of Albany, SUNY, a state university, eastbound and Fuller Road (CR 156) westbound.

 Exits 3 and 4, located 0.6 mi apart in an area bounded by Washington and Central (NY 5) avenues, lead to the W. Averell Harriman State Office Building Campus and the New York State Police Academy (exit 3) and to the Crosstown Arterial (NY 85 at exit 4).
 I-90 subsequently crosses over NY 5 and passes north of Westgate Plaza as it connects to Everett Road (CR 155).
 The freeway continues along the northern edge of Albany to exit 5A, a large trumpet interchange originally built to serve I-687.
 After that project was canceled, it was repurposed as an exit for Corporate Woods Boulevard.
 East of exit 5A, I-90 passes by slightly more residential areas ahead of a stack interchange with US 9 1 mi north of downtown Albany.
 Albany Memorial Hospital is located just north of the exit on US 9.